Atelier-Shiori/detectstream/Readme.md

-# What is this?
+# What is detectstream
-This is an open source application that detects Web Stream presence in Safari and Chrome using the Scripting framework (other browsers are unsupported as they don't support Applescript)
+This is an open source command line helper tool that detects Web Stream presence in Safari, Webkit, OmniWeb and Chrome using the Scripting framework (other browsers are unsupported as they don't support Applescript)

-Still a work in progress.
-Browser detection is done, but still need to do work on Regular Expressions.
+detectstream is used in [Hachidori](https://github.com/chikorita157/hachidori) and [MAL Updater OS X](https://github.com/chikorita157/malupdaterosx-cocoa)

 #Support
 detectstream currently supports these sites:

 Chrome and Safari: Crunchyroll, Daisuki, AnimeNewsNetwork, AnimeLab, Viz Neon Valley

-Safari only (requires HTML Scraping): Netflix
+Safari and [OmniWeb](http://www.omnigroup.com/more) only (requires HTML Scraping): Netflix

+#How to use
+Sample source code for using this helper program in Objective-C and Swift can be seen [here](https://github.com/chikorita157/detectstream/wiki/Usage)

 # How to help out
 You can help us out by sending the page title and URL of the Anime Stream with the series title, episode, service name and page source by using this form